apivideo/api.video-documentation/delivery-analytics/analytics.md

 ## Migrating from the Analytics v1 API

 Migrating to the Analytics v2.0 API is simple.
-Analytics v1 only provides 2 endpoints, which return play event count for videos and live streams.
-In Analytics v2.0, endpoints are no longer separated for VOD and live streams.
+Analytics v1 only provided 2 endpoints, which returned play event count for videos and live streams.
+In Analytics v2.0, endpoints are no longer separated for videos and live streams.

 ### Endpoint mapping